PEH939

 Hirsch Summary

 A father and his 2 sons moved to a Jewish community.
 They identified themselves as Cohanim, meaning they allowed themselves to be called up first to the Torah, recited the priestly blessings, and signed their letters as 'Cohen.'
 When a rumor circulated that one of the sons had secretly married a wealthy, older woman who had previously been divorced, he was confronted.
 He admitted to the marriage but now denied being a Cohen.
 He claimed he had only represented himself as such until now.
-Samuel Mendez de Sola decided that these new claims should not be believed.
+Samuel Mendes de Sola decided that these new claims should not be believed.
 The man was considered a Cohen and must divorce the woman.
 He could regain the privileges of a Cohen only by publicly renouncing all prohibited women.

 Volume